wavesplatform/waves-lessons/lessons/EN/B. How the waves works/a. Waves blockchain description/lesson.md

 To begin our journey to the Waves Blockchain Platform, we will first cover some basics.
 All the material will be given in a logical sequence to make understanding easier.
-This course will help people even with zero knowledge about blockchain to become PRO with Waves.
+This course will help people even with zero knowledge about blockchain to become PRO with the Waves.

 ---

 ## Overview ##

-As a quick overview, we will first learn about [Waves Blockchain Platform](#waves-blockchain-platform), its [principles of work](#principles-of-work), and its [history](#waves-history).
+As a quick overview, we will first learn about the [Waves Blockchain Platform](#waves-blockchain-platform), its [principles of work](#principles-of-work), and its [history](#waves-history).
 After this, we will get to know about [transactions](#transactions) as one of the significant essences that every blockchain contains.
 The next step would be describing how transactions get wrapped in [blocks]().
 At the end of the lesson, you will discover how all [blocks]() form into a chain, known as [blockchain]().